deephaven/deephaven-core/pyclient/README.md

 ## Filter a table

 `table.where()` can be used to filter a table.
-This example shows how to filter a table using a filter string.
+This example filters a table using a filter string.

 ```
 from pydeephaven import Session